Essential Tips for Fostering a Sibling Group

 - Line up therapists and other professionals the children may need as soon as you have their information available to you.
 For help finding adoption-competent therapists, consider this Creating a Family resource: A Guide to Selecting an Adoption or Foster Therapist.

 - Be up front with your social worker before placements are offered to your family about what type of behaviors you cannot handle.
-Do not be afraid to say you cannot or do not want to handle some behaviors.
+Do not be afraid to say that you cannot or do not want to handle some behaviors.

 - Do not expect the siblings to all transition into your family or process their experiences, or to behave the same once they are in a safe environment.